diogenesbrussels/adb-bloatwareremover/README.md

 ## Additional notes

 - This tool is supplied "as is" without any guarantee of operation or absence of problems.
-- It is designed to remove non-essential software and data capture from Samsung and Xiaomi phones.
+- It is designed to remove non-essential software and data capture from Samsung, Motorola, Huawei and Xiaomi phones.
 - If the script is run before Android is connected to a Google account, the phone sometimes tries to reactivate certain applications.
 It's best to run it again.
 - To standardise the apps installed, group policy settings can be used to force the installation of the desired applications.
 - Many error messages may appear because the output is displayed completely in the terminal.
 If an application is deleted/deactivated correctly **Success** will appear in one of the two lines below the package name.